 To get the most benefit from green tea you should drink at least 7 cups of it daily.
-Make sure you go with green tea made from unfermented leaves because green tea made from fermented leaves tend to have lower amounts of flavonoids and higher amounts of caffeine.
+Make sure you go with green tea made from unfermented leaves because green tea made from fermented leaves tends to have lower amounts of flavonoids and higher amounts of caffeine.

 This tea just like green tea has been proven to help reduce the risk of various types of heart diseases.
 The flavonoids such as catechin in white tea help improve heart health by reducing blood pressure, inhibiting LDL oxidation, and improving endothelial function.

 Just like some of the other foods listed here red grapes are rich in flavonoids which provide a number of benefits for your heart.
 Eating red grapes regularly will help fight off heart disease by preventing the development of blood clots, lowering your LDL levels, and helping you maintain healthy blood pressure levels.

 The polyphenols in red grapes like anthocyanins also help improve your heart health by inhibiting the development of atherosclerosis (the build-up of plaque in the artery walls that can lead to a stroke or heart attack).